 - Self-Care: The retreat will be a place to nurture the mind, heart, and body.
 There will be ample time for movement and silence, as well as directed sessions with tips for spiritual self-care.

 - Va’ad work: Each participant will be placed in a small group that will function as a place for processing the day’s learnings and experiences.
 These groups will allow for greater intimacy than is possible in the full group.
 Participants can also use the va’ad as a sounding board to work through issues in their practice.

-- Avi Fertig, Associate Dean of The Mussar Institute and author of Bridging the Gap: Clarifying the Eternal Foundations of Mussar and Emunah for Today and Stairway to the Sky.
-Avi received his smichafrom Rabbi Zalman Nechemia Goldberg, Chief Justice of the Rabbinic HIgh Court of Jerusalem.
+Avi Fertig is Director of Mussar at The Mussar Institute and author of Bridging the Gap: Clarifying the Eternal Foundations of Mussar and Emunah for Today and Stairway to the Sky.
+Avi received his smicha from Rabbi Zalman Nechemia Goldberg, Chief Justice of the Rabbinic High Court of Jerusalem.
 He resides in Israel where he also teaches at a traditional Yeshiva.

 What your colleagues say about Mussar study through The Mussar Institute

 “The program had a profound impact on me.
 I had already studied Mussar, but this program invited me to deeper knowledge and introduced me to works of Mussar that I will treasure for the rest of my life.
 Both of our va’ad leaders were superb, our va’ad was an extraordinarily kind, loving, and honest group of people, all deeply devoted to the practice.
 In this year my understanding of Mussar has deepened, and I believe that I am a kinder and somewhat more righteous person than I was before.
 Thank you to the Mussar Institute for making these wonderful resources and experiences available to us.”
 Rabbi Amy Eilberg, Palo Alto, CA.